Making Room for Dignity - Radbourne Unit refurbishment

-Based on the Royal Derby Hospital site, the Radbourne Unit is the Trust’s main inpatient service for Derby and South Derbyshire residents with acute mental health needs.
-The Radbourne Unit consists of four adult acute inpatient wards called Ward 33, Ward 34, Ward 35 and Ward 36, an enhanced care ward (ECW), an electroconvulsive therapy (ECT) team, occupational therapy services and the crisis resolution and home treatment services.
-A new Hope and Resilience Hub, embracing the principles of recovery in mental health care, opened in February 2015.
+Based on the Royal Derby Hospital site, the Radbourne Unit is one of the Trust’s inpatient service for Derby and South Derbyshire residents with acute mental health needs.
+The Radbourne Unit consists of two male, adult acute inpatient wards called Ward 35 and Ward 36, an electroconvulsive therapy (ECT) team, occupational therapy services and the crisis resolution and home treatment services.
+A Hope and Resilience Hub, embracing the principles of recovery in mental health care, opened in February 2015.

 The Beeches Mother and Baby Unit is also based on this site, providing care and treatment for women who are at risk of or experiencing serious mental illness either antenatally or postnatally.